MyraReeves/Owl_Quiz/README.md

 >
 >As a user, I would like to know my final score so that I can know how well I did.
 Keep track of the total number of correct answers.
 At the end tell them how many they got correct out of the 7 questions asked.

+~.~.~ Lab 4 still in progress.
+This area to be filled in after Lab 4 completion~.~.~

+Quoted instructions from the Lab 5b assignment on Canvas:

+>Deploy your app to GitHub Pages and add any additional final touches to your CSS.
+Run a Lighthouse report making sure your site scores between the 50-65 range and add a screenshot of your score to your README.md.

 ### Links and Resources

 * [Setting Up A New 201 Code Project](https://codefellows.github.io/code-201-guide/curriculum/class-02/project-setup)